plone/plone.app.theming/src/plone/app/theming/browser/resources/userguide.rst

 systems, and indeed to themes you may have created for earlier versions of Plone.
-A Diazo theme is really about transforming some content - in this case the output from "vanilla" Plone - into a different set of HTML markup by applying a set of rules to combine a static mock-up of the end result you want with the dynamic content coming from Plone.
+A Diazo theme is really about transforming some content - in this case the output from "vanilla" Plone - into a different set of HTML markup by applying a set of rules to combine a static HTML mock-up of the end result you want with the dynamic content coming from Plone.

 In comparison, the previous way to theme a Plone site (like the way many other content management systems are themed) relies on selectively overriding the